nik0xxx/FMC-Terraform-Python/README.md

    a CSV file.
 In our case the CSV files are located in Python_FMC folder named "host_objects.csv , network_objects.csv and port_objects.csv

-2) The "terraform_config_gen.py" python script will use the variables in these CSV files and will generate variables.tfvars.
-The variables.tfvars will be saved automaticall to the correct folder of each object in Terraform.
+2) The "terraform_config_gen.py" python script will ask us what kind of object we want to configure in FMC.
+Based on the answer it will use the correct from available CSV files and the variables.tfvars will be saved automatically to the correct folder of each object in Terraform.